Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 |[`leftStickButton`](../api/UnityEngine.InputSystem.Gamepad.html#UnityEngine_InputSystem_Gamepad_leftStickButton)|[`ButtonControl`](../api/UnityEngine.InputSystem.Controls.ButtonControl.html)|The button pressed when the user presses down the left stick.|
 |[`rightStickButton`](../api/UnityEngine.InputSystem.Gamepad.html#UnityEngine_InputSystem_Gamepad_rightStickButton)|[`ButtonControl`](../api/UnityEngine.InputSystem.Controls.ButtonControl.html)|The button pressed when the user presses down the right stick.|

+> [!NOTE]
->__Note__: Buttons are also full floating-point axes.
+> Buttons are also full floating-point axes.
 For example, the left and right triggers can function as buttons as well as full floating-point axes.

 You can also access gamepad buttons using the indexer property on [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html#UnityEngine_InputSystem_Gamepad_Item_UnityEngine_InputSystem_LowLevel_GamepadButton_) and the [`GamepadButton`](../api/UnityEngine.InputSystem.LowLevel.GamepadButton.html) enumeration: